 After steaming and compressing the glutinous rice, it should be left at room temperature to set for at least 4 hours.
 Refrigerating it will cause the glutinous rice to harden.

-It tastes equally good with either the pandan-flavoured or the usual brown kaya.
-The slight tinge of saltiness from the glutinous rice coupled with the sweetness of the kaya makes this kuih a delight to savour.
+Kaya is a slow cooked coconut milk jam which is made with eggs and sugar.
+Check out the recipe here for pandan-flavoured kaya.
+Pulut tekan tastes equally good with either the pandan-flavoured or the usual brown kaya.
+The slight tinge of saltiness of the glutinous rice coupled with the sweetness of the kaya makes this kuih a delight to savour.

 The contrasting colour of the coconut jam together with the vibrant blue and white of the glutinous rice makes the kuih delightful and pleasing to the eyes of the beholder.
 Seriously, it is really tough not to like this kuih once you have sampled it.
 It is truly irresistible.